lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 #### Running btcd

-Let's start by running btcd.
-Ensure you have your `$GOPATH` set, and run:
+Let's start by running btcd, if you don't have it up already.
+Open up a new terminal window, ensure you have your `$GOPATH` set, and run:
 ```bash
 btcd --simnet --txindex --rpcuser=kek --rpcpass=kek
 ```